-If you are a national of one of the countries listed under the differential evidence requirement (please scroll down the page to see the list), you will not be asked to submit the evidence of your funds with your initial application.
-However, it is important to know that the person assessing your application may still ask to see a proof of your funds at a later stage.
-Because of this, it is crucial to have the required documentation ready at the time of applying.
+If you're a national of one of the countries listed under the differential evidence requirement (please scroll down the page to see the list), you'll not be asked to submit the evidence of your funds with your initial application.
+However, you might be asked to show evidence of funds at a later stage on your application.
+Therefore, it is important to have all required documents ready at the time of applying.

-If you are applying to extend your Student visa in the UK or to switch to the Student visa, and you have held a valid UK visa for a period of at least 12 months at the date of your application, you will automatically meet the financial requirement and are exempt from providing financial evidence with your application.
+If you're applying to extend your Student visa in the UK, or to switch to the Student visa, and you have held a valid UK visa for a period of at least 12 months at the date of your application, you'll automatically meet the financial requirement and are exempt from providing financial evidence with your application.
 This does not apply, however, if you are applying from outside the UK or if you have been in the UK with a valid visa for less than 12 months at the date of application.